Code-Institute-Submissions/EdHarty-P2_NOvResub/README.md

 ## Bugs:

-I had an issue with the options being generated in the game.
-For example when I chose spock and the computer generated lizard, spock won.
+There was an issue with the options being generated in the game.
+For example when spock was chosen and the computer generated lizard, spock won.
 This was remedied in JavaScript by changing the if and else statements.

 <img width="703" alt="2022-10-28 (2)" src="https://user-images.githubusercontent.com/88341568/198715424-01dc175c-a53a-467c-9dd6-406c9b8bc32f.png">